 Once down there you can walk around and explore.
 Or you can head back up and frolic around in some of the natural wading pools that form up top, near the mini waterfalls and streams that help pump water into the big waterfall.

-Next is the city of Metropolis, located in the county of Massac, which pushes up right against the border of Kentucky.
-Many of you will probably know this name from the famous Superman franchise, and I’m sure there are other towns in the U.S. called Metropolis, but THIS Metropolis is the one that bangs the hardest for Superman.
+Next is the city of Metropolis, which is located in the county of Massac and right across the river next to Kentucky.
+Many of you will probably know this name from the famous Superman franchise, and I’m sure there are other towns in the U.S. called Metropolis, but THIS Metropolis is the one that goes the hardest for Superman.
 It is by far their biggest claim to fame, as well as their biggest tourist attraction (aside from the giant casino floating on the Ohio River, just outside that pesky Illinois jurisdiction).

 The main attraction is, of course, the man himself.
 A 200-foot statue of Clark Kent all done up in his superhero garb greets visitors in the town square, who come from all over to see it.
 Right next to the statue is the police department, as well as a comic-themed store that also houses the Superman store and The Super Museum.
 There is also a smaller statue of Lois Lane, hidden away from the main Superman statue.